-53. On information and belief, the proposed class consists of more than 5,000 children.
-The proposed class is sufficiently numerous to make individual joinder impracticable.
-Joinder is also impracticable because the proposed class consists of children who are unrepresented by counsel, have limited financial means, have limited understanding of the U.S. judicial system, and who are in many instances separated from their nuclear families.

-54. All of the named plaintiffs and proposed class members are entitled to effective legal representation in their CHINS and TPR proceedings and are harmed by the failure of Defendants to provide adequate and effective legal representation in those proceedings.

-55. Common questions of fact and law affect proposed class members, including whether Defendants routinely fail to appoint counsel to represent children in CHINS and TPR proceedings and whether such failure violates Plaintiffs' rights to procedural due process and equal protection, as guaranteed by the Fourteenth Amendment to the United States Constitution.
+- 56. On information and belief, the proposed class consists of more than 19,000 children, and the proposed subclass consists of more than 5,000 children.
+The proposed class and subclass are sufficiently numerous to make individual joinder impracticable.
+Joinder is also impracticable because the proposed class and subclass consist of children who are unrepresented by counsel, have limited financial means, have limited understanding of the U.S. judicial system, and who are in many instances separated from their nuclear families. - 57.
+All of the named plaintiffs and proposed class and subclass members are entitled to effective legal representation in their CHINS and TPR proceedings and are harmed by the failure of Defendants to provide adequate and effective legal representation in those proceedings. - 58.
+Common questions of fact and law affect proposed class and subclass members, including whether Defendants routinely fail to appoint counsel, or fail to ensure counsel are appointed, to represent children in CHINS and TPR proceedings and whether such failure violates Plaintiffs' rights to procedural due process and equal protection, as guaranteed by the Fourteenth Amendment to the United States Constitution.

-Case 3:19-cv-00025-RLY-MPB Document 1 Filed 02/06/19 Page 22 of 31 PageID #: 22

-56. The claims of named plaintiffs are typical of those of the proposed class with respect to the legality of Defendants' actions and inactions in CHINS and TPR proceedings.

-57. Named plaintiffs will fairly and adequately protect the interests of the class they seek to represent.
-If children in the proposed class are required to prosecute individual actions against the Defendants, Defendants' unlawful practices will evade judicial review.

-58. Named plaintiffs are represented by:

-a.
-Children's Advocacy Institute, a nonprofit legal organization whose attorneys have substantial experience and expertise in child welfare litigation nationally;

-b.
-Morrison & Foerster LLP, a global private law firm with extensive experience in complex civil litigation including class action litigation; and c.
-DeLaney & DeLaney LLC, a private law firm with extensive experience in complex civil litigation, including class action litigation, and which maintains an office in Indianapolis.

-59. Counsel for Plaintiffs have investigated all claims in this action and have committed sufficient resources to represent the proposed class.
-Plaintiffs' counsel are aware of no conflicts between or among members of the proposed class.

-60. Each named plaintiff appears by a next friend, and each next friend is sufficiently familiar with the facts of the child's situation to fairly and adequately represent the child's interests in this litigation.
+- 59. The claims of named plaintiffs are typical of those of the proposed class and subclass with respect to the legality of Defendants' actions and inactions in CHINS and TPR proceedings. - 60.
+Named plaintiffs will fairly and adequately protect the interests of the class and subclass they seek to represent.
+If children in the proposed class and subclass are required to prosecute individual actions against the Defendants, Defendants' unlawful practices will evade judicial review. - 61.
+Named plaintiffs are represented by: - a.
+Children's Advocacy Institute, a nonprofit legal organization whose attorneys have substantial experience and expertise in child welfare litigation nationally; - b.
+Morrison & Foerster LLP, a global private law firm with extensive experience in complex civil litigation including class action litigation; and - c.
+DeLaney & DeLaney LLC, a private law firm with extensive experience in complex civil litigation, including class action litigation, and which maintains an office in Indianapolis. - 62.
+Counsel for Plaintiffs have investigated all claims in this action and have committed sufficient resources to represent the proposed class and subclass.
+Plaintiffs' counsel are aware of no conflicts between or among members of the proposed class or subclass. - 63.
+Each named plaintiff appears by a next friend, and each next friend is sufficiently familiar with the facts of the child's situation to fairly and adequately represent the child's interests in this litigation.

-61. Defendants have acted or failed to act in a manner generally applicable to the proposed class, necessitating declaratory and injunctive relief for the proposed class.
+64. Defendants have acted or failed to act in a manner generally applicable to the proposed class and subclass, necessitating declaratory and injunctive relief for the proposed class and subclass.